 Classroom Strategies

 Provide a quiet, well-structured classroom.
 Be aware of perceptual overload and subsequent stress.
 Sitting at the front may reduce distractions and interruptions.
 Using a workstation encourages concentration.
-Sit them near benevolent peers who can provide guidance.
+Please sit them near benevolent peers who can offer guidance and support.
 There should be minimal changes in routines and staff.
 It may be advisable to stay at home when there is a substitute teacher.

-Older children benefit from comprehensive class notes and study guides as taking notes and copying information may be impaired.
-Teachers need to help with organizational and planning skills, using a ‘to do” list.
+Older children benefit from comprehensive class notes and study guides, as taking notes and copying information may be impaired.
+Teachers need to help students develop organizational and planning skills, using a ‘to-do’ list.

 They can become very agitated if the schoolwork is too easy.
-Being with intellectual peers may be beneficial to access an interesting and thereby motivating curriculum.
+Being with intellectual peers may be beneficial to access an engaging and thereby motivating curriculum.

 The Knowledge and Personality of the Teacher

-Hans Asperger wrote “These children show a surprising sensitivity to the personality of the teacher.
-However difficult they are, even under optimal conditions, they can be guided and taught, but only by those who give them understanding and genuine affection, people who show kindness and humour.
+Hans Asperger wrote, “These children show a surprising sensitivity to the personality of the teacher.
+However difficult they are, even under optimal conditions, they can be guided and taught, but only by those who provide them with understanding and genuine affection —people who show kindness and humour.
 The teacher’s underlying emotional attitude influences, involuntarily and unconsciously, the mood and behaviour of the child.
-The management and guidance require proper knowledge of their peculiarities as well as genuine pedagogic talent and experience.
+Effective management and guidance require a proper understanding of their peculiarities, as well as genuine pedagogical talent and experience.
 Mere teaching efficiency is not enough.”

 The class teacher needs to create an ‘Asperger-friendly’ environment that requires information and expertise on AS and attend relevant training courses.
 Teacher assistants can play an important role.
-The greatest academic progress is achieved by teachers who show an empathetic understanding of the child and are flexible in their teaching strategies, assessments, and expectations.
+The most significant academic progress is achieved by teachers who show an empathetic understanding of the child and are flexible in their teaching strategies, assessments, and expectations.
 They invariably like and admire the child, respect their abilities, and know the child’s motivators and learning profile.
-They must have an understanding of the child’s delayed Theory of Mind abilities (that is, a delay in their understanding of what someone may be thinking or feeling); but the teacher must also have a ‘Theory of the Asperger Mind’ (an understanding of how the child may be thinking or feeling).
+They must have an understanding of the child’s delayed Theory of Mind abilities (that is, a delay in their knowledge of what someone may be thinking or feeling).
+Still, the teacher must also have a ‘Theory of the Asperger Mind’ (a sense of how the child may be thinking or feeling).

 No two children with AS have the same profile of abilities, experiences, and personality.
 Practices used previously may not be appropriate for subsequent children.

-Another requirement is to not be offended by comments that may superficially appear to be rude or insolent.
-It is also important to avoid sarcasm, as the child is likely to make a literal interpretation of what is said.
+Another requirement is not to be offended by comments that may superficially appear to be rude or insolent.
+It is also essential to avoid sarcasm, as the child is likely to make a literal interpretation of what is said.

 Conventional motivators may not be as effective.
 While demonstrations of love, affection, and flattery are pleasing to normal children and often induce the desired behaviour, such approaches may only succeed in irritating the AS child.
-More successful motivators include appealing to intellectual self-esteem by commenting how smart the child is, incorporating aspects of the special interest in the activity, and reducing the potential for risk or errors.
+More successful motivators include appealing to intellectual self-esteem by commenting on the child’s intelligence, incorporating aspects of the child’s special interest into the activity, and minimizing the potential for risk or error.

 “All educational transactions have to be done with the effect ‘turned off’.
 The teacher must be calm and collected and must remain in control.”

-Being annoyed or affectionate when they are trying to concentrate can cause greater confusion or irritation for children with AS.
-Quiet assertion may be needed and the child’s increasing agitation is not allowed to create a reciprocal reaction in the adult.
+Being annoyed or affectionate when trying to concentrate can cause greater confusion or irritation for children with AS.
+A quiet assertion may be needed, and the child’s increasing agitation should not be allowed to create a reciprocal reaction in the adult.

-Another trick is to announce any educational measures not as personal requests, but as objective impersonal law.
+Another trick is to announce any educational measures not as personal requests, but as objective and impersonal laws.
 Showing the relevant school rules confirms that the teacher is enforcing an accepted rule and not being mean or vindictive.

 Homework

 A major cause of anguish for all involved is the satisfactory completion of homework.
 The first explanation is based on the degree of stress and mental exhaustion during the day at school.
 They have not only had to learn the traditional curriculum but also the social curriculum.
 Intellectual reasoning is used to determine the social rules of the classroom and playground.
-Often the primary feedback is critical for an error, with little recognition when they make the correct response.
+Often, the primary feedback is critical for an error, with little recognition when they make the correct response.
 Unfortunately, learning only from your mistakes is not the most constructive way to learn.
-Throughout the day, they rarely have an opportunity to relax – reading and responding to emotional signals, coping with the complex socializing, noise and chaos of the playground, the unexpected changes to school routine, and the intense sensory experiences of a noisy classroom.
+Throughout the day, they rarely have an opportunity to relax, as they read and respond to emotional signals, cope with the complex socializing, noise, and chaos of the playground, the unexpected changes to the school routine, and the intense sensory experiences of a noisy classroom.

 Most need a clear division between home and school – “school is for learning, home is for fun or relaxation.”
 Interrupting that with homework can be more than they can cope with.

 Due to impaired executive function, they have difficulty planning, organizing, and prioritizing, a tendency to be impulsive and inflexible when problem-solving, and limited working memory.
-Other features are difficulty generating new ideas, and determining what is relevant or redundant; poor time perception and management; and a need for supervision and guidance.
-There may also be specific learning problems such as reading difficulty.
+Other features include difficulty generating new ideas and determining what is relevant or redundant, poor time perception and management, and a need for supervision and guidance.
+There may also be specific learning problems, such as reading difficulty.

-Create a conducive learning environment by removing any distractions (visual ones like toys and television or auditory ones such as noise from electrical appliances and the chatter of siblings.
+Create a conducive learning environment by removing any distractions (visual ones like toys and television, or auditory ones such as noise from electrical appliances and the chatter of siblings.
 Create a daily homework timetable using a diary and planner.
-This helps them remember which books to take home and specific homework.
+This helps them remember which books to take home and their specific homework assignments.
 A timer can be used to track the time remaining to complete each section.
 Ensure that the time scheduled for homework does not coincide with favourite TV programs or use video recorders.
 Incorporate regular breaks.

-A small digital recorder used for dictation can provide the teacher’s spoken instructions and the child can add their own comments.
-Supervision may be needed on when to get started, provide assistance should confusion arise, and provide alternative strategies showing there is more than one line of thought.
-Motivation can be enhanced by specific rewards for concentration and effort.
+A small digital recorder can be used for dictation, allowing the teacher to provide spoken instructions, and the child can add their comments.
+Supervision may be needed to determine when to get started, provide assistance should confusion arise, and offer alternative strategies to demonstrate that there is more than one line of thought.
+Specific rewards for concentration and effort can enhance motivation.

 Cognitive Style

 Special consideration should be given to the child’s cognitive strengths and weaknesses.
 If their relative strength is in visual reasoning, the flow diagrams, graphic organizers, mind maps, and demonstrations will enhance their understanding.
-If the child’s strength is in verbal skills, then written instructions and discussion using metaphors (especially metaphors associated with their special interest), will help.
-Additionally, use a computer and keyboard, especially for those children who have problems with handwriting.
+If the child’s strength lies in verbal skills, then written instructions and discussions using metaphors (especially those associated with their special interest) will be helpful.
+Additionally, please use a computer and keyboard, especially for children who struggle with handwriting.
 Homework is often a collaborative rather than a solitary activity.
-Without the parent’s involvement, the work would not be completed on time or to the standard required.
+Without the parents’ involvement, the work would not be completed on time or to the required standard.

 Children with AS understand concepts better on computers.
-Material presented by a person adds a social and linguistic dimension which can increase confusion.
+Material presented by a person adds a social and linguistic dimension, which can lead to increased confusion and misunderstanding.
 Homework should be adapted so that most can be done on a computer.
-Word processing especially graphics, grammar and spell-check programs improves legibility and quality.
+Word processing, especially when combined with graphics, grammar, and spell-check programs, enhances legibility and quality.

 Reducing the Amount of Work at Home

-If homework causes anguish especially if they are already exhausted from a full day at school, the teacher should realize that homework may not be the most effective means of education.
-One option is to enable the completion of homework at school at lunchtime and after class in their home class or library.
+Suppose homework causes anguish, especially if they are already exhausted from a full day at school.
+In that case, the teacher should realize that homework may not be the most effective means of education.
+One option is to allow students to complete their homework at school during lunchtime and after class in their home class or the library.
 Taking fewer classes can give you extra time.
-Children with AS often excel at self-directed learning when interested in the activity.
+Children with AS often excel at self-directed learning when they are genuinely interested in the activity.
 Their problem is learning in the social context of the classroom.

 They should be exempt from punishment for not completing homework assignments on time.
 Homework should be limited to 30 minutes.